Litigation heavyweights announce lawsuit on behalf of Steinhoff shareholders; claim to include Deloitte as co-defendants

 CFE Press Release re: Truck Cartel case

 Following the announcement by the European Commission of €2.93 billion in fines for the European truck manufacturers that participated in a long running cartel, Claims Funding Europe and leading Dutch law firm, BarentsKrans, issued a press release confirming the commencement of legal proceedings on behalf of businesses from all over Europe that purchased or leased trucks from the cartel during the cartel period from 1997 to 2011.
-To read the press release online, click here or to download in PDF format, click here.
+To read the press release, click here.

 Media Coverage of Truck Cartel Case

 Below are links to some of the media coverage Claims Funding Europe has received regarding the truck cartel case it confirmed on behalf of the cartel victims.

 Truck Makers Hit With Record Cartel Fine – to read, click here.

 Margrethe Vestager’s Green Shocker – to read, click here.